chauvinSimon/my_route_planning_recipe/README.md

 Thank you in advance for your contributions. :pray:

 #### :wave: Final word

+I hope you enjoyed reading this page, and could learn something.

 Happy planning, but above all happy outdoor activity! :smiley: